judsonlmoore/judsonlmoore.com/_drafts/inefficient-copy-paste.md

 ---
-title:			The most inefficient thing you do at work: copy/paste
+title:			The most inefficient thing you do at work - copy and paste
 description:	x
 categories:		career
 tags: